SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

 | finishedUnsuccessful      | A system error occurred                                                                                                                          |

-Additional status changes may be associated with datasets referenced in `jobParams.datasetsList`, for example in the `datasetlifecycle.archiveStatusMessage` field.
+Additional status changes may be associated with datasets referenced in `jobParams.datasetList`, for example in the `datasetlifecycle.archiveStatusMessage` field.

 It is recommended that values of `statusCode` be configured for each job type using a